-As you already know, Tableau is an absolutely wonderful, highly intuitive software that is easy-to-understand even for beginners.
+As you already know, Tableau is an absolutely wonderful, highly intuitive software that is easy-to-understand even for data science beginners.
 In this tutorial, we will show you one of a variety of data visualization tools you can choose from.
 Moreover, you’ll be able to create your first chart in Tableau very quickly – just by dragging and dropping the relevant objects you see on the interface.

 Having said all that, I am sure you are eager to create some fascinating visualizations.

 To create a chart in Tableau, let’s load an Excel file in Tableau

 First off, we need to learn how to connect Tableau with the data source we will be working with.
 There are two options.
 We can either make a connection to a file or to a server.
 Of course, we will choose one of the options depending on where the data is.
 Let’s connect Tableau to this Excel spreadsheet.
 This file is called GDP data.
 If you are new to Tableau, or you haven’t read our previous tutorial, you can learn how to load the file and get rid of the empty rows.